 Check Penn State E-mail Frequently

-The Office of Student Aid communicates with students through their Penn State email account, which they can access via WebMail (webmail.psu.edu).
+Students should check their Penn State email frequently.
+The Office of Student Aid communicates with students through their Penn State email account.
 They will also be able to access their student aid information in LionPATH.
-Be sure to ask your student to share any pertinent student aid information with you or grant you access to his/her Award Summary in LionPATH.
+Be sure to ask your student to share any pertinent student aid information with you or grant you access to their Award Summary in LionPATH.